House Energy Rating: Canada

 LEED is used in Canada as one of home rating scheme.
-This rating scheme is an adaption of the US green building council’s LEED and has been modified as per the Canadian climate, construction and regulation policies.
+This rating scheme is an adaption of the US green building council's LEED and has been modified as per the Canadian climate, construction and regulation policies.

 China

-In China, the Ministry of Housing and Urban-Rural Development (MOHURD) develop a national building energy rating and labeling HERS in 2008.
+In China, the Ministry of Housing and Urban-Rural Development (MOHURD) developed a national building energy rating and labeling HERS in 2008.
 This HERS is mandatory for government buildings, big commercial complexes and those buildings applying for public retrofit funding or green label. this HERS consist a star rating scheme, ranging from 1 to 5 star.
 As per this HERS, more the star, more will be the energy efficiency of the building.
 The rating level of buildings is determined in three parameters;